vlady-kotsev/solana-program-examples/README.md

 - Learn framework-specific patterns and best practices
 - Compare code complexity and developer ergonomics

-Each implementation demonstrates the same core functionality (Counter and TokenSwap programs) while highlighting the unique approaches and features of each framework.
+Each implementation demonstrates the same core functionality (Counter and TokenMint programs) while highlighting the unique approaches and features of each framework.